Casper: Accelerating Stencil Computation using Near-cache Processing: : Micro-architectural Support

-While the stream abstraction offers efficient memory accesses, the {LLC} architecture only supports data accesses aligned to 64-byte boundaries.
-As the relative offsets used in streams are not necessarily aligned to 64-byte cacheline boundary, the loaded data might need to be realigned before it can be used by MAC compute.
-For example, in Figure~\ref{fig:shiftexample} each SPU computes $8$ $64$-bit output grid points (\texttt{B[i]}) for a $3$-point Jacobi-1D stencil. \rbc{The access to the center point of the stencil \texttt{A[i]} is correctly aligned to the $64$-byte boundary (shaded in yellow) such that the data for this point can be used for computation as soon as it arrives at the SPU.
+While the stream abstraction offers efficient memory accesses {for \glspl{SPU}}, the \gls{LLC} architecture only supports data accesses {that are} aligned to {the} \SI{64}{B} {cache line} boundaries.
+As the relative offsets used in streams are not necessarily aligned to cache line boundary, the loaded data might need to be realigned before it can be used by \gls{MAC} compute.
+For example, in \autoref{fig:shiftexample} each \gls{SPU} computes {eight} $64$-bit output grid points (\texttt{B[i]}) for a $3$-point Jacobi-1D stencil. \rbc{The access {to} the center point of the stencil \texttt{A[i]} is correctly aligned to the \SI{64}{B} boundary {of the cache line} (shaded in yellow) such that the data for this point can be used for computation as soon as it arrives at the \gls{SPU}.
 However, to gather several input grid points at indices $+3$ (\texttt{A[i+3]}) and $-3$ (\texttt{A[i-3]}), the data coming from the cache needs to be correctly shifted (shaded in orange and red), and two cache lines need to be combined to assemble the operands for the computation.
-As a result, preparing the operand for the MAC unit involves two loads, one shift, and one combine operation on the data from the two cachelines.
-These additional operations due to unaligned data accesses not only drops the utilization of MAC units (e.g., the MAC utilization in Figure~\ref{fig:shiftexample} drops from $4$ load/store operations per $3$ MACs to $5$ load/store operations per $3$ MACs), but also wastes precious cache bandwidth to load the data.} To address the above challenge, we introduce two simple modifications to the LLC row decoding logic: (1) support to loading data aligned to any 8-byte boundary, and (2) support to correctly align data for {SPU} execution.
-Our modified LLC row decoding logic reduces SPU's complexity and area footprint since by only modifying the row decoding circuitry, we avoid the need for additional logic to shift and pack the partial cache lines, and/or a large register file inside {SPU}.
+As a result, preparing the operand for the \gls{MAC} unit involves two loads, one shift, and one combine operation on the data from the two cache lines.
+These additional operations {to resolve} unaligned data accesses lead to} {two main inefficiencies: (1) underutilization of MAC units, and (2) cache bandwidth overhead.
+The reason is that the number of load/store operations per MAC operation increases.
+For example, the sequential code shown at the top of} \autoref{fig:shiftexample} {needs $4$ load/store operations per $3$ MAC.
+However, the vectorized execution of this stencil (bottom part of} \autoref{fig:shiftexample}{) would need $6$ load/store operations per $3$ MAC, i.e., two cache line loads for \texttt{A[5]} to \texttt{A[12]}, one cache line load for \texttt{A[8]} to \texttt{A[15]}, two cache line loads for \texttt{A[11]} to \texttt{A[19]}, and one cache line store for the elements of \texttt{B}.}

+To address the above challenges, we introduce two simple modifications to the \gls{LLC} row decoding logic {to} (1)~support loading data aligned to any \SI{8}{B} boundary, and (2)~correctly align data for \gls{SPU} execution. {These two modifications allow us to load values from two adjacent cache lines (e.g., values \texttt{A[5]} to \texttt{A[12]} in} \autoref{fig:shiftexample}{) in one access.} Our modified \gls{LLC} row decoding logic reduces \gls{SPU}'s complexity and area footprint {by avoiding the need to add} a large register file and/or extra logic for shifting and packing the partial cache lines inside the \gls{SPU}.